mgreenegit/Git2Get/README.md

 Once the build has succeeded the packaged module files will be provided by MyGet in a NuGet package feed.
 To intall the module, use [PowerShellGet](https://technet.microsoft.com/en-us/library/dn835097(v=wps.640).aspx).
 To configure the repository, see the following [snippet](https://gist.github.com/mgreenegit/6f2a80eacb045505648e)

 ### To Do
+Support for test automation is in the issue list.
+[Issue link](https://github.com/mgreenegit/ModuleDev/issues/2)

 Module enhancements that would contribute to easily working in this toolset:
 * Include unit test scripts in each module folder
 * Author module documentation in markdown